-The organization of an amorphous mass of cells into an initial structural level is relevant for the architect.
+ABSTRACT: Of course, the evolution of the graphic design depends, first, on new ideas that emerge.
+But it is also linked to the evolution of the possibilities that technology advances allow, because every improvement allows many and different ideas.
+At the beginning of the 21st century the techniques related with biology and computation made its revolution, thus, now these techniques are available for being introduced also in the evolution of graphic design.
+This is what this chapter is about.
+On the other hand, the organization of an amorphous mass of cells into an initial structural level is relevant for the architect.
 As living beings do, architecture must also respond to structural and economic stresses following the law of efficiency.
 We can learn this process from nature (i.e., bio-learning).
-However, the initial structural level can only be observed using a microscope.
-Thus, the microscope becomes a useful tool for architectural research.
-This paper presents examples of this approach through which we seek to discover, analyze and evaluate the microscopic structures of plants and animals.
-Based on the knowledge we gain, we use computational strategies, including morphogenetic ones, to digitally design architectural projects.

-Keywords: Bio-learning; Computational strategies; Bio-digital architecture; Parametricism; Digital organicism.
+However, the initial structural level of life can only be observed using an electron microscope.
+Thus, the electron microscope becomes a useful tool for architectural research in a deeper level that it is not only form finding, that is genetic, and with the possibility to be used on graphic design.
+This chapter presents examples of this approach through which we seek to discover, analyse and evaluate the microscopic structures of plants and animals.
+Based on the knowledge we gain, we use computational strategies, including morphogenetic ones, to digitally design architectural projects, to find new ways for graphic design, participating in its evolution.
+KEYWORDS: Bio-learning; Computational strategies; Bio-digital architecture; Parametricism; Digital organicism.